Code-Institute-Submissions/ecom-bookstore-5p/README.md

 3. And then enter `python3 manage.py migrate`
 4. To run the site enter `python3 manage.py runserver`
 ## Technologies
+- I used [git](https://git-scm.com/) for version control and storage.
+- To help with using git, I used [github](https://github.com/).
+- I used [github projects]() to keep track of where I was in my project
+- I used [html](https://en.wikipedia.org/wiki/HTML) to design the site.
+- And [CSS](https://en.wikipedia.org/wiki/CSS) to style the site.
+- For most of the sites layout ive used [Bootstrap](https://getbootstrap.com/) and its many [examples](https://getbootstrap.com/docs/5.2/examples/) to help with quick development
+- Using [Django](https://www.djangoproject.com/) to create the backend to the site
+- [Javascript](https://en.wikipedia.org/wiki/JavaScript) and [JQuery](https://jquery.com/) was used for some forms to help with sending lists in forms
+- To help with styling I used a css debugger to help me with things like positioning and size: [link](https://github.com/benscabbia/x-ray).
+- For my IDE I used Gitpod, [link](https://www.gitpod.io/).
+- To host static files like images and css i used [Cloudinary](https://cloudinary.com/) and its django library "cloudinary"
+- To deploy the website I used [Heroku](https://dashboard.heroku.com/)
+- To handle payments I used [Stripe](https://stripe.com/gb)
 ## Credits